shubh14620/ece-engineers-toolkit/README.md

 ## 📌 About the Project

-**ECE – Engineer's Toolkit v3.0** is a fully offline, browser-based calculator suite designed specifically for Electronics & Communication Engineering students and professionals.
-It now covers **6 major categories** with **40+ calculators** — from basic circuit laws to microcontroller peripherals — all wrapped in a stunning neon-themed interface with smooth animations.
+**ECE – Engineer's Toolkit v4.0** is a fully offline, browser-based calculator suite designed specifically for Electronics & Communication Engineering students and professionals.
+It now covers **8 major categories** with **58+ calculators** — from basic circuit laws to VLSI design — all wrapped in a stunning neon-themed interface with smooth animations.

 > 💡 No internet needed after first load · No signup · No ads · 100% free · Single HTML file